ramsey/php-library-starter-kit/README.md

 <!-- COPYRIGHT_START -->
 ## Copyright and License

-The ramsey/php-library-starter-kit library is copyright © [Ben Ramsey](https://benramsey.com)
+ramsey/php-library-starter-kit is copyright © [Ben Ramsey](https://benramsey.com)
 and licensed for use under the terms of the
 MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.
 <!-- COPYRIGHT_END -->